okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 Unfortunately, these links are not guaranteed to accurately reflect the state of the specified user.
 As outlined in [Design Principles](/docs/api/getting_started/design_principles.html#links-in-collections):

 "Search and list operations are intended to find matching resources and their identifiers.
-If you intend to search for a resource and then modify its state or make a lifecycle change, the correct pattern is to first retrieve the resource by 'id' using the "self" link provided for that resource in the collection.
+If you intend to search for a resource and then modify its state or make a lifecycle change, the correct pattern is to first retrieve the resource by ID using the `self` link provided for that resource in the collection.
 This will provide the full set of lifecycle links for that resource based on its most up-to-date state."

 The Simple HAL Links on User Collections feature ensures that possibly invalid state links are not returned.
 Instead only the `self` link is returned: